It is an exciting time to join Mission Neighborhood Centers, Inc. (MNC)!

 - Documents outreach and recruitment efforts and follow-up with interested families.

 - Actively engages in the community served and contributes to the community-building process.

 - Advocates with families for services and systems that are fair, responsive, and accountable to the families served.

 POSITION QUALIFICATION REQUIREMENTS

-Education: AS Degree with an emphasis in Social Work, Counseling, Psychology, Criminal Justice or related field; must be enrolled in college education working towards an BA degree in Social Work, Counseling, Psychology, Criminal Justice or related field, with a current official transcript on file plus at least 2 years of Coordinating Experience; or AS in a related field with at least 3 years of Coordinating Experience; or 6 years of Coordinating and Direct Service Experience.
+Education: AS Degree with an emphasis in Social Work, Counseling, Psychology, Criminal Justice or related field; must be enrolled in college education working towards an BA degree in Social Work, Counseling, Psychology, Criminal Justice or related field, with a current official transcript on file plus at least 2 years of experience; or AS in a related field with at least 3 years of experience; or equivalent years of Direct Service Experience.

 Experience: Required 2+ years’ experience working in a community based setting with high risk families who have experienced poverty, crisis, trauma, and other adverse events.

 - Current Immunizations (TB, Influenza, MMR, Pertussis) (must be kept current at all times based on company policies)